What’s the point of morning time in the homeschool?

 Morning time doesn’t just give us time to gather the family together.
 It gives a gentle yet clear division between play hours and schooling hours.

 Whatever the children were doing, they know when the call for morning time comes, it’s time to stop playing.
 It’s time to leave the dolls, trains, and dinosaurs and gather at the table to begin the school day.

 There are several important subjects for a classical education that tend to be skipped in the busyness of everyday life.
 We skip poetry reading to finish that math lesson.
 Great literature is skipped in favor of another phonics lesson or essay.
 Music is never turned on so the house can be silent for optimal studying.

 When are we going to read poetry or listen to great literature together?
 When is a good time to sit, listen to music, and study paintings?

 Sure we can assign it to the kids, but they have a tendency to rush through subjects.
-After all they have their own plans for the day.
-Plans which include building cities of Legos, climbing trees, and skipping rope.
+After all, they have their own plans for the day.
+Plans that include building cities of Legos, climbing trees, and skipping rope.